mateo19182/foxEngineV3/README.md

 ### ETL

-take file out when upload completed..

 - internal server error resistant...
 - add zip support
 - validate and clean file properly
-  - don't do _id, mongodb does it automatically, replace on same id or exactly same values
 - Bulk Writes and stream data with batches, disable index during insert
 - use compression, paralelize and MongoDB Write Concern
 - use polars for faster processing